 You can help provide hope and aid to those when they feel hopeless and scared, when they need help to figure out the next step, when they're hungry, and when they need someone by their side.

-Over 50% of Ukraine's critical infrastructure has been destroyed, forcing rolling blackouts and leaving families with no access to heat or electricity as the cold of winter sets in.
+Over 50% of Ukraine's critical infrastructure has been destroyed, forcing rolling blackouts and leaving families with no access to heat or electricity as the cold of winter grips the country.

 Mission Without Borders has been in communities across Eastern Europe serving the poor and marginalized for over sixty years.
 And when it comes to a crisis - like the war in Ukraine - we are there to help those in need with immediate emergency aid and supplies when they need it most.